dfinity/interface-spec/spec/index.md

 -   Statistics regarding the query call execution of the canister, i.e., a record containing the following fields:

-    * `num_queries`: the total number of query calls evaluated on the canister,
+    * `num_calls_total`: the total number of query calls evaluated on the canister,

-    * `num_instructions`: the total number of WebAssembly instructions executed during the evaluation of query calls on the canister,
+    * `num_instructions_total`: the total number of WebAssembly instructions executed during the evaluation of query calls on the canister,

-    * `num_request_payload_bytes`: the total number of query call request payload (query call argument) bytes, and
+    * `request_payload_bytes_total`: the total number of query call request payload (query call argument) bytes, and

-    * `num_response_payload_bytes`: the total number of query call response payload (reply data or reject message) bytes.
+    * `response_payload_bytes_total`: the total number of query call response payload (reply data or reject message) bytes.

 Only the controllers of the canister or the canister itself can request its status.